Resources

 3. Board peers and professional network

-Cross-referencing a prospect's board affiliations and professional history against your existing client and COI network often surfaces connections that neither party knows they share.
+Board affiliations, industry associations, and alumni networks tell you who the prospect respects professionally and who in your network might already know them.
+Cross-referencing a prospect's professional history against your existing client and COI network often surfaces connections that neither party knows they share.
+Understanding which referral sources run through shared professional history is what makes this ring actionable.

-Knowing whether this structure exists before you reach out changes the approach and the target.
+Cold outreach to the principal when this structure exists often does not register.
+The relevant entry point is the gatekeeper whose endorsement makes a conversation with the principal possible.
+Knowing whether this structure exists before you reach out changes both the approach and the target.

 Step 1: Build the household picture

-What you're looking for: any household member who holds a separate professional role, manages independent wealth, has their own advisor relationship, or whose network creates a secondary warm path you hadn't identified through the primary contact.
-LinkedIn and professional biography sources provide partial coverage; household data platforms fill in the rest.
+Start with the prospect's household: who their partner is, that person's professional background, and whether they hold independent wealth or separate financial relationships.
+What you are looking for is any household member whose network creates a secondary warm path you had not identified through the primary contact.
+LinkedIn provides partial coverage; household data platforms fill in the rest.

 Step 2: Map the professional network

 Look for any first- or second-degree connection who already has a trusted relationship with the prospect and could serve as a genuine warm introduction path, as opposed to a nominal one.
+Wealth screening tools designed for advisor prospecting make this cross-referencing faster than manual research allows.

 Step 3: Identify the warm path